Planned Preventive Maintenance: 5 PPM Challenges Automation Can Solve

 The definition of planned preventative maintenance (abbreviated PPM) is a scheduled routine maintenance of assets that are serviced according to a maintenance contract.
 They’re often part of service level agreements, where a service provider like a fire and security company, agrees to regularly inspect and service assets as part of a contract.
 They may or may not be the same company that installed said assets.
 It’s the usual practice but it’s not mandatory for the same company to do both.
 Planned preventative maintenance refers to the same process and it’s simply a different spelling; for the sake of clarity, we’ll stick to the first.

 Commercial buildings, on the other hand, come with hundreds if not thousands of individual assets.
-From emergency lights to fire extinguishers to access control systems and everything in between, fire and security companies are responsible for the safety of every individual in the building, as well as the customer’s ability to run their business.
+From emergency lights to fire extinguishers to access control systems and everything in between, companies are responsible for the safety of every individual in the building, as well as the customer’s ability to run their business.
 If the access system is down and employees can’t get in, then your customer could lose a whole day’s worth of revenue.

 The challenge is that we’ve never heard of a maintenance contract that did not come with a few PPM challenges.
 Whether it’s the sheer number of assets you need to track, recording the location and history of each asset, or matching the right technician to the right work-order, it can easily get out of hand.
-And when it does, well… like we mentioned in our fire and security service level agreements article, a fine will be the least of your problems.
+And when it does, well… like we mentioned in our security service level agreements article, a fine will be the least of your problems.

 If you compare domestic to commercial, you can easily see that the main problem is scale.
 It’s easy to keep trace of maintenance when it’s an asset or two at a single address, but as soon as we’re talking hundreds, you either need to hire just as many operational managers or invest in software that can automate the process for you.
 Since they’re mostly repetitive tasks, they’re the ideal target for software to tackle.
 You can set billable rates for labor and travel.
 Furthermore, you can even segment them by work order description to ensure you’re using the correct rates.
 You can also add pricing, parts, and fair usage terms, as well as select which assets the contract covers.
 With the right tools, even complex contracts and maintenance agreements won’t be much trouble for your managers.

-One of the biggest PPM challenges fire and security companies come across is efficient scheduling.
+One of the biggest PPM challenges field service companies come across is efficient scheduling.
 Even contractors that are already using a software to optimize their business process can struggle if the software is not complex enough to keep up with their growth.
 Most of them are sadly not.
 If all they offer is a simple scheduling feature and a cute app, start looking somewhere else because your company has outgrown it.
 What barely worked for 5 technicians won’t work for a team of 50.

 More often than not, the assets they need to service require thorough regular inspections and specialized technicians.
 This means that working them into a schedule is not just a matter of scribbling it into a calendar.
 A planned preventive maintenance schedule needs to take all this into account and fit it in with your other work orders.
-The fire and security world doesn’t stop spinning because you’ve signed a maintenance contract.
+The field service world doesn’t stop spinning because you’ve signed a maintenance contract.
 Like the old saying goes, don’t put all your eggs in one basket and don’t rely on one single contract to make your business work.
 So all those hundreds of assets?
 Multiply them by the number of maintenance contracts and you’ve got a job only a machine could do well.

 If your customers expect time-based planned maintenance, software will help you create detailed PPM schedules as part of your service contract management options.
 A planned preventive maintenance calendar needs to be visual and interactive, allowing you to view the entire year and every required task.
 Good software will help you set how often each appointment needs to occur and then allow you to book accordingly.
 If there is a more efficient schedule, the system should suggest revisions to reduce the number of visits you make to the property therefore helping you to increase productivity in your field service business.
 As you can surely tell, there are a lot of computational problems that go into producing a good PPM schedule.